 The only way to increase lift with an overhead cam is to reduce the diameter of its base circle (the rounded bottom portion of the lobes).
 Changing the base circle increases valve lash as well, requiring the use of taller lash caps on the valve stems to maintain proper valve lash.
 This is a fairly involved process, which is a big reason why you’ll see many street cams for overhead cam engines with various duration figures but the same lift number.

 Now that you’re familiar with common cam specs, how do you make sure get a camshaft with the right specifications for your engine?
 You’ll need to provide your cam sales rep with the right information about your vehicle.
-We’ll tell you what that info is in our next post.
+We’ll tell you what that info is in Part 2.